-The number of primary sources available on the Internet has increased enormously since the publication of the 2003 framework.
-Appendices E and F present a selection of primary sources that the History and Social Science Framework Revision Panel recommended as material with which students should become acquainted.
-These selections also are highlighted at appropriate places in the content standards.
-In many cases where documents are long, teachers may want to use excerpts, and in lower grades, to guide students through complex texts by reading them aloud or reading alongside students.
+The Internet has ever-growing repositories of primary source material.
+Appendices D and E present a selection of these sources, highlighted at appropriate places in the content standards.
+Teachers may want to use excerpts, and in lower grades, to guide students through complex texts by reading them to or reading along with students.

-Appendix E contains primary sources in United States history, divided into two groups.
+Appendix D contains primary sources in United States history, divided into two groups.
 The first group, called Key Primary Sources in United States History, includes materials that all students should encounter and in some cases revisit in the years they study United States History and Civics.
-In this group are documents such as the Declaration of Independence, the Constitution, the Gettysburg address, King’s Letter from Birmingham Jail, and Presidential speeches from George Washington to Barack Obama, as well as significant sources related to turning points in the history of the nation.
-The second group, called Suggested Primary Sources includes additional sources – text, video, maps, photographs - that can supplement, contrast with, or shed a new perspective on the Key Sources.
+In this group are documents such as the Declaration of Independence, the Constitution, the Gettysburg Address, King’s “Letter from Birmingham Jail”, and Presidential speeches from George Washington to Barack Obama, as well as significant sources related to turning points in the history of the nation.
+The second group, called Suggested Primary Sources includes additional sources – text, video, maps, works of art, photographs - to contrast with, or shed a new perspective on the Key Sources.

-Appendix F contains Suggested Primary Sources in World history.
+Appendix E contains Suggested Primary Sources in World history.
 They begin with the ancient Mesopotamian Epic of Gilgamesh (c.2150-1400 BCE), include selections from major world religions and from major civilizations and nations through the 21st century.
-Appendix F is intended to be a guide, not a prescription: teachers may, of course, substitute other primary sources that they believe will be better choices for their students.
-Appendix G lists websites of organizations such as the National Archives, on which teachers and students find and research many other primary sources.
-Appendix H includes a list of Massachusetts museums and historical societies that have useful collections to visit in person on online.
+Appendix E is intended to be a guide, not a prescription: teachers may substitute other sources that they believe will be better choices for their students.
+A separate companion Supplement to this Framework, Resources for History and Social Science lists resources such as websites, museums, archives, and historic sites.

-Many websites in Appendix G offer instructional strategies for using primary sources in the classroom, as well as full curriculum units.
-Of particular interest are the instructional materials on these sites
+Many websites in the Supplement offer primary sources, background articles, and instructional strategies, as well as full curriculum units.
+A selection of the most comprehensive sites for grades 6-12 history and social science and interdisciplinary instruction are:

-American Memory from the Library of Congress

-The Stanford History Education Group (Stanford University)

-EDSITEment from the National Endowment for the Humanities

-The Gilder Lehrman Institute of American History
+Digital History (National Endowment for the Humanities, Gilder Lehrman Institute of American History, Chicago History Museum, Museum of Fine Arts, Houston, University of Houston, National Park Service)

-Historical Inquiry (Virginia Polytechnic Institute and State University)

-History Matters and World History Matters (George Mason University)

-Appendix E

-Primary Sources for United States History and Civics

-Note that is a companion to Appendix F, Primary Sources for World History

-Key Sources Recommended for All Students

-Mayflower Compact (1620)

-http://www.pilgrimhall.org/mayflower_compact_text.htm or http://ushistory.org/documents/mayflower.htm.
-Founding document written by the Pilgrims on the ship, the Mayflower, as a plan for self-governance in the Plymouth Colony.
-The original document was lost.
-A version from William Bradford’s handwritten manuscript copy of his Of Plimoth Plantation (1630-1650) is held by State Library of Massachusetts at the State House in Boston and available online at www.mass.gov/lib through its DSpace Online Repository.
-Grades 3 and 8

-The Declaration of Independence (1776)

-https://www.archives.gov/founding-docs/declaration United States founding document stating the ideals of the planned democracy and the grievances against King George III.
-The National Archives website provides text, manuscript copy of the Constitution, historical background, and interpretive articles.
-Grades 3, 5, 8, United States History I and II, United States Government and Politics